On the stability of the invariant probability measures of McKean-Vlasov equations: Introduction

 \textit{Is there exist an open neighborhood of $\nu_\infty$ such that for all initial conditions $\nu$ within this neighborhood, the law of $X^\nu_t$ converges to $\nu_\infty$, as $t$ goes to infinity?
 If so, for which metric does the convergence hold, and what is the rate of convergence?}

 Such local stability results can be obtained via partial differential equation (PDE) techniques, using that the marginals of the non-linear process solve a non-linear PDE (the Fokker-Planck equation).
 The strategy is to linearize the non-linear PDE around $\nu_\infty$, to study the existence of a spectral gap for the linear equation in appropriate Banach spaces, and to use perturbation techniques to obtain the convergence for the non-linear PDE\@.
 We refer to~\cite{MR610244, MR2310258} for an overview of these techniques.
-When the non-linear PDE admits a gradient flow structure, it is also possible to study the local stability of an invariant probability measure using functional inequalities; see~\cite{MR3098681, MR4062483}.
+When the non-linear PDE admits a gradient flow structure, it is also possible to study the local stability of an invariant probability measure using functional inequalities; see~\cite{MR0743525, MR3098681, MR4062483}.
+In~\cite{MR0743525}, the author study the local stability of an invariant probability measure in weighted $L^2$ norm.
+The result is obtained assuming a spectral condition related to the positivity of the Hessian of the free energy functional, evaluated at the invariant distribution.

 Our approach differs from these two methods on several points.
-We do not rely on the non-linear Fokker-Planck PDE but instead use the stochastic version~\eqref{eq:McKeanVlasov}.
+We do not rely on the non-linear Fokker-Planck PDE nor need a gradient flow structure.
+Instead, we use directly the stochastic representation~\eqref{eq:McKeanVlasov}.
 Our strategy is to differentiate the interaction kernel with respect to the initial probability measure, in the neighborhood of $\nu_\infty$.
 There are several notions of derivation with respect to probability measures (see~\cite{MR3752669}): we use here the Lions derivatives.
 We denote by $\mathcal{P}_2(\mathbb{R}^d)$ the set of probability measures on $\mathbb{R}^d$ having a second moment.
 For all $x \in \mathbb{R}^d$ and $t \geq 0$, we consider the function

 where $X^\nu_t$ is the solution of~\eqref{eq:McKeanVlasov} starting with law $\nu$ at time $0$.
 We prove that under suitable assumptions, this function is Lions differentiable at $\nu_\infty$, meaning that for all $\nu \in \mathcal{P}_2(\mathbb{R}^d)$, we have